PolyhedraZK/nbnet/src/dev/README.md

 In a word, how to easily get all necessary information?

-Don't worry, a `nb dev show -e <ENV>` will show you everything you need, you can use a shorter style `nb dev` when using the default ENV, they are equal.
+Don't worry, a `exp dev show -e <ENV>` will show you everything you need, you can use a shorter style `exp dev` when using the default ENV, they are equal.

 Below is the information of the default ENV, its name is 'DEFAULT'.
-`nb dev`:
+`exp dev`:
 ```json
 {
   "is_protected": false,